neurodevs/.github/profile/README.md

 ## Contributing

 I welcome contributions to the Neurodevs ecosystem and consider pull requests on a case-by-case basis.
-Contributions should adhere to Test-Driven Development (TDD) principles, following the “3 Laws of TDD,” and align with the general conventions established across Neurodevs repositories.
+Contributions should adhere to Test-Driven Development (TDD) principles, following the "TDD by the 3 laws" and align with the general conventions established across Neurodevs repositories.
 If you’re unsure about the fit of your contribution or want to gauge my receptivity, feel free to message me beforehand.
 I promise I'll respond.

 I, Eric, am always open to collaboration!
 Whether you’re interested in contributing code, sharing ideas, or exploring potential partnerships, you can reach out to me on Bluesky at @ericthecurious or email me directly at hello@ericthecurious.com.